Renormalization Group Analysis of Turbulent Hydrodynamics

-$Z$ is now absorbed into the fields in the following way, which explains the name of field strength renormalization:
+$Z$ is now absorbed into the fields in the following way, which explains the name of field strength renormalisation:

 We will use this in the next paragraph to determine the scaling of the field.
-This is in complete accordance with renormalization conditions met in perturbative renormalization, see for example \cite{pesschroe,collins}.
+This is in complete accordance with renormalisation conditions met in perturbative renormalisation, see for example \cite{pesschroe,collins}.

 The kinetic term now reads